AndrewDongminYoo/docs-trunk-io-ko/check/advanced-setup/actions/notifications.md

----
-description: >-
+# Notifications

 Trunk Actions can also produce notifications to display in your terminal or in the VSCode extension!
----

-# Notifications

 ### Defining actions that produce notifications